Policies

 - place and date of hearing

-The Tribunal’s file about a complaint is not available to the public, except if a complaint is on the hearing list.
-Then, the following documents are available to the public:
+The Tribunal’s file about a complaint is not available to the public.
+However, from the time that a complaint appears on the Tribunal’s hearing list, and during the hearing itself, a non-party, including the media, may apply to the Tribunal to request access to:

 - complaint form